 Some manufacturers offer several types of valves for each model of instrument (rotary, axial flow, etc.).
 Each model may have pros and cons including, but not limited to, the weight of the valve, maintenance requirements, the length of the throw (how far your thumb travels), and even how the air’s resistance is affected when the valve isn’t engaged.
 If you come across these options, I encourage you to compare each of them, as players’ opinions vary greatly on which valve type is preferred.

 Some trombone models will have several variations in which certain components are changed.
-For example, you may find a trombone that has a lightweight nickel slide instead of the standard yellow brass slide or one that has a rose-brass bell.
+For example, you may find a trombone that has a lightweight nickel slide instead of the standard yellow brass slide or one that has a gold-brass bell.
 These differences can often make a large impact and are worth exploring, but I would shy away from anything out of the ordinary unless you truly notice a positive change in your playing with that component.

 There has been a trend lately for instrument makers (Edwards, Rath, Shires, and more) to take the aforementioned idea of various components to the extreme and offer completely modular instruments in which you can select an individual bells, slides, leadpipes, tuning slides, valve sections, and more to customize your instrument.
 This is what I use, but I typically advise against going this route unless you’re going to travel to one of their factories so that one of their salespeople can help you swim through the options… For example, if you were to try every one of Shires’ options on their .547″ horns, you could make more than a million combinations!